dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 }
 ```

-Also, we added `#[init]` attribute which marks the methods a the one that holds custom initialization logic.
+Also, we added `#[init]` attribute which marks the methods as the one that holds custom initialization logic.

 By default, `Default::default()` will be used to initialize the contract.
 However, override this behavior `PanicOnDefault` macro should be used instead.

-With all that above, before we can actually invoke functions of the cotracts, the `init` method must be called first (and only once).
+With all that above, before we can actually invoke functions of the contracts, the `init` method must be called first (and only once).

-The string `products` in the `UnorderedMap`'s constructor is the unique prefix to use for every key.
+The string `product` in the `UnorderedMap`'s constructor is the unique prefix used for every key.

 ### 3.2 Write Function